 NYCFC led in shots (10-3), shots on target (4-1), possession (57.8%-42.2%), and passing accuracy (80.8%-71.%).
 Each team had two corners.

 Pareja made two changes at the break.
 He sent Ruan on for Smith, giving El Soldado his first minutes of rest all season.
 He also put Robin Jansson on for van der Water, moving to three at the back.

 The Lions should have tied the match two minutes after the restart.
 Michel got down the right and crossed in to Perea just two yards in front of goal, but the shot was hit right at Barraza for an easy save.
-The Lions are left to wonder how the game might have unfolded had Perea knotted the score at the start of the second period and the inexperienced lineup given some confidence.
+The Lions are left to wonder how the game might have unfolded had Perea knotted the score at the start of the second period, giving the inexperienced lineup some confidence.

 Instead, NYCFC seized control of the match.

 Jansson misplayed Castellanos in the 50th, allowing the forward to get around him for a shot, but Gallese snared the chip attempt out of the air.
 Things got worse after that.

 Tajouri-Shradi doubled the lead in the 53rd minute, isolating against Schlegel on the edge of the box.
 Mas was inside and couldn’t get over to help and Rosell slipped trying to close down, allowing the attacking player to smash a shot that Gallese perhaps should have parried away.
 The shot went through him and in to make it 2-0.